huggingface/blog/fine-tune-xlsr-wav2vec2.md

 Table 11-12 respectively of the official [paper](Fill%20me...).
 TODO(PVP): add link here

-Notebook Setup
+Setup
 --------------

-In this notebook, we will give an in-detail explanation of how XLS-R - more specifically the pre-trained checkpoint [**Wav2Vec2-XLS-R-300M**](https://huggingface.co/facebook/wav2vec2-xls-r-300m) - can be fine-tuned for ASR.
+In this blog, we will give an in-detail explanation of how XLS-R - more specifically the pre-trained checkpoint [**Wav2Vec2-XLS-R-300M**](https://huggingface.co/facebook/wav2vec2-xls-r-300m) - can be fine-tuned for ASR.